-Software Testing and Maintenance: Different Testing Philosophy and Methods, Software Testing Fundamentals, Internal and External Views of Testing, White-Box Testing, Black-Box Testing, Model-Based Testing, Patterns for Software Testing, Testing Object-Oriented Applications, Testing Web Applications
+Software Testing and Maintenance: Different Testing Philosophy and Methods, Software Testing Fundamentals, Internal and External Views of Testing, White-Box Testing, Black Box Testing, Model-Based Testing, Patterns for Software Testing, Testing Object-Oriented Applications, Testing Web Applications.

-Software Projects Management: Project Management Concepts: People, Product and Process.
-Product Metrics, Process and Project Metrics, Estimation for Software Project.

-Analysis Principle and Risk Management: Analysis Principle: Information domain, Modeling, Partitioning; Risk Management: Risk Identification, Risk Projection, Risk Refinement, Risk Mitigation, Monitoring, and Management, The RMMM Plan.
+Software Projects and Risk Management: Project Management Concepts: People, Product and Process.
+Product Metrics, Process and Project Metrics, Estimation for Software Project, Risk Identification, Risk Projection, Risk Refinement, Risk Mitigation, Monitoring, and Management.

-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the basic concept of software engineering, different process modes and the analysis techniques for software development, design concept of software, software quality management, project management, and testing and maintenance process.
-The paper-and-pencil exercises included classwork and homework assignments in using various case studies.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the fundamentals of information system analysis and design specifying in detail what a system should do and how the components of the system should be implemented and work together.
+The lecture materials also incorporate the theoretical concepts, skills, methodologies, techniques, tools, and perspectives essential for systems analysts.
+The paper-and-pencil exercises include classwork and homework assignments in using various algorithms to solve simple and complex problems.